 How to Make Homemade Butterscotch Pudding

 Instant box pudding mix has skewed our perception of what real pudding actually tastes like.
 It’s much creamier and smoother, close to creme brûlée.
 And it’s easy to make!
+If you’ve made banana cream pie, coconut cream pie, mocha chocolate pudding pie, or homemade dirt pudding, you’ll be familiar with the process.
 I’ve said it before and I’ll say it again: if you know how to stir, you know how to make pudding.

 - Combine whole milk and heavy cream.
 Heavy cream is the secret to REALLY GOOD pudding.
 Thin it out with whole milk so the pudding isn’t overly thick.